borisbu/OctoRelay/README.md

 # }
 ```

 The `target` entry in request payload is an optional boolean parameter.
-When it's omitted the relay will toggle.
+When it's `null` or omitted the relay will toggle.
 The `result` entry in the response payload reflects the relay state as the outcome of the request.

 ### Request the relay state